Safe Flying for Families

 Safe Flying for Families: Buy baby a seat.

 People don’t like to buy a baby a seat on an airplane because it is expensive.
-Some thing that a baby is so small….it seems crazy to spend an adult amount of money on a baby.
+Something about the fact that a baby is so small makes it seems crazy to spend an adult amount of money for a seat for the baby.
 But…I think that is money well spent

-Reasons to buy baby a seat on an airplane.
+Reasons to buy the baby a seat on an airplane.